Halloween cookie pops recipe

 First of all, if you decide to employ a helper, choose wisely.
 I had to fire my help, he kept eating the darn Oreos and sticking his little fingers in the chocolate.
 Discipline, people!
 You have been warned.

-Slowly push a lollipop stick into the center of each Oreo’s cream, almost all the way through.
+Slowly push a lollipop stick into the center of each Oreo’s cream, most of the way through.

 Melt the candy according to package directions.
 DO NOT overheat, it will clump.
 Carefully spoon the melted candy onto each Oreo, spreading evenly on each side with the back of the spoon.
 If you can dip, go for it, but it never works for me 🙂